FrostyToolsuite/FrostyUnifiedUI/.github/ISSUE_TEMPLATE/epic_story.md

 ---
-name: Epic/Story
+name: Story
-about: Document an Epic or User Story for Frosty.UI development
+about: User Story for Frosty.UI development
 labels: enhancement
 status: new
 assignees: 'metamancer'
 ---

 # Epic/Story Template

+epic:

 ## 1. Title
 *(Provide a concise and descriptive title for the Epic or Story)*